NHS England leads the National Health Service (NHS) in England

 The Chief Executive of the current host is also Chair of the Association of Ambulance Chief Executives (AACE) and leads on its “Resilience’ portfolio.
 This individual is also the current National Strategic Ambulance Advisor.

-NARU’s Annual Business Plan 2019/20, including its Strategic Objectives and Key Deliverables, are agreed with NHS England as part of our contract mandate.
+NARU’s Annual Business Plan, including its Strategic Objectives and Key Deliverables, is agreed with NHS England as part of our contract mandate.

 NHS England monitors the NARU service and its outputs via a Steering Group and Contract Management Group.
 These groups meet quarterly and monthly throughout the year.